awslabs/kubeflow-manifests/website/content/en/docs/component-guides/kserve.md

 This tutorial shows how to set up a load balancer endpoint for serving prediction requests over an external DNS on AWS.

-The KFServing project is now called [KServe](https://kserve.github.io/website/0.7/blog/articles/2021-09-27-kfserving-transition/#kfserving-is-now-kserve).
+> Note: The KFServing project is now called [KServe](https://kserve.github.io/website/0.7/blog/articles/2021-09-27-kfserving-transition/#kfserving-is-now-kserve).
 To migrate from KFServing to Kserve follow this [guide](https://kserve.github.io/website/0.7/admin/migration/).

 Read the [background]({{< ref "/docs/deployment/add-ons/load-balancer/guide.md#background" >}}) section of the Load Balancer installation guide to familiarize yourself with the requirements for creating an Application Load Balancer on AWS.